NAIT-SDEV1150/classroom-exercises/lesson-21-starter/README.md

 document.querySelector('user-card').unfollow();
 ```

-### Dispatch a Custom Event for External Communication
+### Dispatch a Custom Event and Property for External Communication

 Finally, let's dispatch a custom event (`follow-change`) in case any listeners want to be notified when a `<user-card>` is followed/unfollowed.
-Add a method to read the state of `_followed` as well:
+Add a read-only property to read the state of `_followed` as well:

 ```js
 // user-card.js